hai-prog/seleniumDemo/README.md

 2. Import the project into your preferred Java IDE (e.g., Eclipse, IntelliJ IDEA).

-3. Configure the Selenium Java library in your project:
+3. Configure the Selenium Java in your project:
-- Download the Selenium Java library from the official Selenium website: https://www.selenium.dev/downloads/
 - Add the Selenium Java library to your project's classpath.